THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Experiments

+\textbf{SceneTransformer \citep{ngiam2021scene}} duplicates the agent encoding with the number of modalities required and adds a one-hot encoding specific to each modality.
+They then apply a shared transformer architecture on all modalities to encode intra-modality interactions between agents and generate the final trajectories.

+More details on the state-of-the-art method and the re-implementations we used are given in Appendix \ref{sec:baselines}.
 The results are reported in Tab. \ref{tab:sota}.
 While having comparable marginal distance performance (demonstrating that our model is not inherently more powerful or leveraging more information), THOMAS significantly outperforms other methods on every joint metric.
-JointMR is improved by about 25$\%$ and $CrossCollisionrate$ by almost 30$\%$, leading to a combined $ConsistentMinJointMR$ decreased by also more than 25$\%$.
+SMR is improved by about 25$\%$ and SCR by almost 30$\%$, leading to a combined cSMR decreased by also more than 25$\%$.

-We also report our numbers from the Interpret multi-agent track challenge online leaderboard in Table \ref{tab:interpret_challenge}.
-At time of submission (5$^{th}$ October 2021), and despite the Challenge being opened since more than 2 months, there is only one other visible entry on the leaderboard, named '05oct', but we hope for other methods to join us soon there.
+We also report our numbers from the Interpret multi-agent online test set leaderboard in Tab. \ref{tab:interpret_challenge} of Appendix \ref{sec:interpret}.
+For better comparison with existing single-agent trajectory prediction state-of-the-art, we provide evaluation numbers on the single-agents benchmarks Argoverse \citep{chang2019argoverse} and NuScenes \citep{caesar2020nuscenes} in Appendix \ref{sec:single_eval}.